Wujin, Changzhou: Dialect

 The local language is the Changzhou dialect of Wu Chinese.

 Tourism

 The district is most famous for the Chunqiu Yancheng, the remains of an ancient city from the Spring and Autumn period.

 Education

 The Wycombe Abbey International School of Changzhou (formerly Oxford International College of Changzhou) is located in Wujin District, serving Chinese and foreign students for kindergarten through high school.

+Wujin Star Experimental school is a private school also in the district.